Buy Santa Rosa Plum Tree Online

 Santa Rosa Plum Tree Care

-Easy to grow and care for and mostly free of pests and diseases, this home grown dwarf plum tree Santa rosa is an excellent choice for backyard enthusiasts and orchardists alike.
-A slow release fertilizer at the top of the root ball will encourage new growth every year.
-Mulch will help protect the tree and keep in moisture during the hot summer months.
+Easy to grow and care for and mostly free of pests and diseases, this homegrown dwarf plum tree Santa rosa is an excellent choice for backyard enthusiasts and orchardists alike.
+A slow-release fertilizer at the top of the root ball will encourage new growth every year.
+Mulch will help protect the tree and keep in moist during the hot summer months.